TAP Programs for Students

 The winner of the competition will receive a commemorative plaque, a $1000 cash award, and an invitation to present their work during the spring colloquia series.
 Review and selection are done by committee and based on the quality and originality of the research.

-The 2026 competition will be announced in November, 2025.
-Awardee will be invited to provide a TAP Colloquia in Spring 2026.
+Each year, the competition will be announced in the Fall.
+Awardee will be invited to provide a TAP Colloquia in Spring.
 Join the TAP mailing list to receive future announcements.

-1) Must be either a current grad student or < one-year post-Ph.D. completion and be working with a TAP General Faculty Member.
+1) Must be either a current grad student and working with a TAP General Faculty Member.

-2) Have submitted or published a research paper in a peer-reviewed journal within the past two years.
+2) Have submitted or published a research paper within the last 2-years in a peer-reviewed journal.

 3) Complete the TAP Research Prize application including: